 Infographics are an increasingly popular way of getting across vital pieces of information to your audience in a quick, clear and targetted way.
 Infographics can be shared by other websites, blogs and social media platforms, giving your business and content that all-important more exposure.

 Being a good illustrator used to mean being able to design a drawing for a novel, or a comic.
 In today’s age, its one of the most up and coming areas of graphic design, with professionals requiring illustrations for all range of tasks from powerpoints to a corporate sales flier.
 Logo design is also something done in illustrator, meaning your design will look as crisp on a flier as it will a billboard.

-Corporate design, where you need to be able to develop strategies, digital products, print elements, logo designs, identity manuals and more.
-This is definitely one of the nicest areas where a graphic designer can work; you need to have good communication skills, a good understanding of the client’s needs and the ability of conveying an idea through the image.
+For corporate identity, you need to be able to develop strategies, digital products, print elements, logo designs, identity manuals and more.
+This is definitely one of the nicest areas where a graphic designer can work; you need to have good communication skills, a good understanding of the client’s needs and the ability to convey an idea through the image.